ZakBrinlee/FE-Masters-React-Path/Intermediate React v5/class-notes.md

 - useReducer
   -- Simple function that takes in state, an action and gives back a new state -- Elegant way to handle complex interaction that changes state over time
+- useLayoutEffect
+  -- Happens syncronizously after the thing has been rendered -- Useful to measure a component on rerender
+- useId
+  -- Unique identifer per instanciant of a component is consistent.
+SSR and CSR
+- [Other Hooks](https://react-v8.holt.courses/lessons/hooks-in-depth/others) - Deeper summaries for the following hooks -- useImperativeHandle
+  -- useDebugValue
+  -- useDefferedValue
+  -- useTransition
+  -- useSyncExternalStore
+  -- useInsertionEffect

 ## Tailwind CSS

+-

 ## Advanced React Performance